zenstackhq/zenstack-docs/docs/guides/supabase-security.md

 ALTER DEFAULT PRIVILEGES IN SCHEMA public REVOKE ALL ON SEQUENCES FROM anon;
 ```

-Note: If you are using Supabase cli for local development, then create a migration file with `pnpm Supabase db migration new disable-anon-access` to prevent accidental rollbacks. (this creates a new local sql migration file, 'disable-anon-access' can be replaced)
+Note: If you are using Supabase cli for local development, then create a migration file with `pnpm supabase db migration new disable-anon-access` to prevent accidental rollbacks. (this creates a new local sql migration file, 'disable-anon-access' can be replaced)

 ### Verify Role Configurations